 An interesting issue is what causes a question to be either inserted into the maximal set of the stack or, alternatively, to be pushed on top of the stack of sets.
-As Ginzburg [6] and Asher [2] argue, this depends on the relation of that question to those that are already in the maximal set on the stack.
+As Ginzburg [8] and Asher [3] argue, this depends on the relation of that question to those that are already in the maximal set on the stack.
 For instance, in the previous example the discourse relation of Coordination is said to hold between questions (1) and (2), while in the earlier example the relation that holds between the questions is that of Query-elaboration.
 This shows that, in order to determine the legality of a dialogue move with respect to a given protocol, one also has to take into account complex relations between the utterances occurring in a dialogue.
-Integrating this kind of conditions with our abstract model of protocols with memory is one of issues we are currently investigating further.
+Integrating this kind of conditions with our abstract model of protocols with memory is an issues that requires further investigation.

-Protocols with a blackboard.
+6 Protocols with a blackboard

 Our next example is inspired by work on argumentation in discourse modelling.
-Argumentation-based protocols have recently been used to model different types of dialogues between software agents [1].
-Central to this approach is the notion of a so-called commitment store [7].
+Argumentation-based protocols have recently been used to model different types of dialogues between software agents [2].
+Central to this approach is the notion of a so-called commitment store [10].
 For example, asserting an argument amounts to placing that argument into one's commitment store.
 A retract move would then be considered legal only if the corresponding argument can be found in the agent's commitment store (and would itself cause the respective argument to be deleted again).

 This kind of "blackboard architecture" may be modelled in terms of a DFA-based protocol together with a (finite) set (or possibly one set for each agent).
 Any utterances that may affect the legality of utterances later on in a dialogue would be stored in this set.
+In particular, this kind of architecture requires us to abstract from the order in which utterances occur.
+We can only keep track of the fact that a given utterance either has or has not been uttered in the past.